 ii) Our current growth whilst meeting in a school hall.

-iv) Significant increases in our giving as our annual budget has increased from £25,000 in 2007 to £90,000 in 2018, plus over £180,000 given to the Church Building Fund since November 2011.
+iv) Significant increases in our giving as our annual budget has increased from £25,000 in 2007 to £90,000 in 2020, plus over £200,000 given by church members to the Church Building Fund since November 2011.

 v) The potential of both existing ministries and new ministries to grow and develop.

-vi) Our current growing people resources.
+vi) Our current growing people resources and leadership development.

-And we know that God’s Got More!
+We continue in prayer knowing that God’s Got More!